daniloderosa/ddr-site/exampleSite/content/blog/theoffice.md

 > is the product of the term frequency and the inverse document
 > frequency

-Basically it’s a value that shows - in this case - how much unique is a word said by a character, relating to the other characters.
+Basically it’s a value that shows - in this case - how unique is a word said by a character, relating to the other characters.
 Just look at the chart and you’ll understand.